martin-merener/deep_learning/more_transfer_learning/README.md

-# More thorough transfer learning with fastai
+# More challenging transfer learning with fastai

 Continuing experiments with transfer learning with fastai library, in this project I show solving classification with more challenging, larger and realistic datasets.